Mary-Mitchell Campbell, Founder and Executive Director

 Aaron is an actor, director, teacher and Co-Founder & Co-Artistic Director of Fault Line Theatre.
 At ASTEP, Aaron leads volunteer recruitment and training and travels around the country presenting ASTEP workshops.
 He received a BFA in Theatre Performance from Miami University and a Masters of Fine Art in Acting at the Brown University/Trinity Rep MFA Program.
 Fault Line Theatre Credits: The Wedge Horse, At the Table, Breathing Time, The Faire, Doctor Faustus, Frogs, From the Same Cloth, From White Plains, Hitchhiker’s Guide to the Galaxy.
 New York Credits: Guerrilla Shakespeare Project, Funny Sheesh Productions, Sanguine Theater Company, Hip to Hip Theatre, Target Margin Theatre, Fringe NYC, Planet Connections, Emerging Artists Theater, Young Playwrights Inc., Shakespeare at the Manor Regional Credits: Trinity Rep, White Heron Theatre, Kitchen Theatre Company, The Gamm Theatre, Purple Rose Theatre Company, Michigan Shakespeare Festival, The Boar’s Head Theatre, The Mosh Pit Theatre

-Davinia Troughton, Director of Development and Operations
+Davinia Troughton, Director of Operations

 Davinia has worked in the nonprofit sector for over twelve years and currently leads ASTEP’s fundraising, board development, and operations.
 She came to ASTEP from the NoVo Foundation, where she worked on grants management, strategic planning, and in the Women and Girls Initiative, focusing on funding efforts to end violence against girls and women around the world.
 Davinia is also a New York State certified sexual and domestic violence crisis counselor at St. Luke’s-Roosevelt Hospital in New York City where she trains and mentors new crisis counselors.
 She is dedicated to social justice and supporting the voices of women and children worldwide.